anykeyh/clear/README.md

 Clear offers of course a migration system.

-Migration should have an `order` field set.
+Migration should have an `order` column set.
 This number can be wrote at the end of the class itself:

 ```crystal